Backblaze/b2-sdk-python/README.release.md

   - You will need B2 account credentials in ~/.b2_auth to run all tests.
 - Build docs locally (currently: `python setup.py develop; (cd doc; ./regenerate.sh) && echo ok`)
 - Commit and push to GitHub, then wait for build to complete successfully.
+  - No need to make a branch.
+Push straight to `master`.
 - Tag in git and push tag to origin.
 (Version tags look like "v0.4.6".)
     - `git tag vx.x.x`
     - `git push origin vx.x.x`